King County launches new vaccination site to prepare for expanded eligibility Wednesday

-AUBURN, Wash. — King County Public Health opened a new vaccination site in Auburn as it anticipates ramping up operations as more people becoming eligible for the shots.
+AUBURN, Wash. — Public Health -- Seattle & King County opened a new vaccination site in Auburn as it anticipates ramping up operations as more people becoming eligible for the vaccine this week.

-The clinic, located at the Outlet Collection shopping center in Auburn, vaccinated at least 400 COVID-19 vaccines Monday on its launch day.
-The goal is to vaccinate at the capacity of 4,000 to 6,000 people a day, according to Seattle-King County Public Health physician Mark Del Beccaro.
+The clinic, located at the Outlet Collection shopping center in Auburn, administered at least 400 COVID-19 vaccines Monday on its launch day.
+The goal is to vaccinate at the capacity of 4,000 to 6,000 people a day, according to King County's public health physician Mark Del Beccaro.

 The Auburn clinic, in addition to an existing vaccination site in Kent, aims to further serve south King County communities that have seen higher rates of COVID-19 compared to other areas in the county.